Sports Psychology for Equestrian Trainers

 Learn how to make your riding the best it can be along with all your clients!

-BELOW: Christi Israel, Grand Prix Rider & Owner/Trainer
+BELOW: Christi Israel, Grand Prix Rider & Trainer.

 "I use to worry about triple combinations, coming out of corners, and even blanking out after I made a few mistakes.
 And now I just won Reserve Champion Grand Prix for the circuit!
 Nancy Dye is the BEST of the best!"